- 10 years in professional administration, including budgetary oversight and staff management.

 Academic Co-ordinator, Shakespeare, Athabasca University (2015-17, Limited Term Appointment)

 - Delivered, maintained and developed assigned programs and courses of study in Shakespeare within the Centre for Humanities.

-- Completed major revisions on ENGL 324 and ENGL 325 (Shakespeare I and Shakespeare II).
+- Instructional Design: Completed major revisions on ENGL 324 and ENGL 325 (Shakespeare I and Shakespeare II).
 These revisions involved completely rewriting the course material (200,000 words) and updating all resources to reflect major changes in computer technology and Shakespeare criticism since the previous revision (1996).

 Teaching/Professorial Experience (2003-17)